sagemath/trac_to_gh/Issue 7435.md

 # Issue 7435: notebook: help screen talks about DIR variable, which was removed from the notebook a while ago

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7435

 Original creator: was